CISS Autumn Auction November 2025 – NS27 – UNSOLD LOTS

 In view of the heavy workload involved the role of Auction Secretary has been split into two.

 Gerald Marriner is responsible for compiling and preparing the auction list.
-Please send any material you want included in the auction, along with a description, to him.
-You may contact him by email at auctions.vendors@ciss.uk.
+Before sending him any material, along with a description, please contact the auctioneer first; Nick Stuart at auctioneer@ciss.uk.

-Nick Stuart will deal with all other matters from this point onwards.
+Nick will also deal with all other matters.
 Bids should be returned to him, either by email sent to auctioneer@ciss.uk or by post as indicated on the bid form.

 Printed copies of the auction list will be sent to all UK and C.I. members.
 All overseas members will receive their auction list by email.